mkamenet3/DataScienceProject838/stage3/DATA/readme.md

 ##Contents Details

-**Due to the size of these files, they will instead be available on our project website for download [here](https://sites.google.com/site/cs838datascienceprojectmovie/).
-We apologize for the inconvenience.**
+**Due to the size of these files, the full csv files will instead be available on our project website for download [here](https://sites.google.com/site/cs838datascienceprojectmovie/).
+We apologize for the inconvenience.
+In this repository, we have only included the first 100 observations of each of these for illustration purposes.**

 - **A**: *movie1_stage3.csv*
   - Number of tuples in A: 5043